pinojs/pino/docs/web.md

 The `logger` option can also be set to an object, which will be passed through directly as the [`pino` options object](api.md#options).

-Note: Fastify v1 uses [Pino v4](legacy.md#pino-v4-documentation).
-The upcoming Fastify v2 will use Pino v5.

-See the [fastify documentation](https://www.npmjs.com/package/pino-http#pinohttpopts-stream) for more information.
+See the [fastify documentation](https://www.fastify.io/docs/latest/Logging/) for more information.

 <a id="express"></a>
 ## Pino with Express